"Where Confidence and Manners Matter"

 Just as her parents and sisters did, Liz attended Junior Assembly Cotillion from sixth through ninth grades and worked as a Junior Assistant through her high school years.
 She graduated from Douglas Freeman High School and the University of Virginia.

 Stanko’s career in Special Events took her to both Atlanta and Richmond where she worked for Goldman Sachs, SunTrust Bank and RiverFront Investment Group.
-She’s a proud mom to her now adult children – a son and daughter who are both Virginia Tech alumnae and share her love for dancing, cooking and college sports.
-After seventeen years as a single mom, Liz got remarried six years ago to a wonderful man who was worth the wait.
+Liz is an active member of her church where she has served in various leadership roles and on committees, and is currently part of the Care Team.
+She’s a proud mom to her adult children – a son and daughter who are both Virginia Tech alumnae and share her love for dancing, family, cooking and college sports.
+After seventeen years as a single mom, Liz got remarried to a wonderful man who was worth the wait.
 Bon Appetit, Wahoowa and Go Hokies!

 Meet Our Dance Instructor: Greg Thorp